 Christmas Day: Closed.

-Admission: Free, no tickets are required for the Christmas market.
-Santa Express and Ice skating require tickets.
+Admission: Free.
+Santa Express and ice skating require tickets.

 Payment: Cash is preferred at some stalls.